wangyu-/udp2raw/README.md

 # Run at client side
 ./udp2raw_amd64 -c -l0.0.0.0:3333  -r44.55.66.77:4096 -a -k "passwd" --raw-mode faketcp
 ```
+(The above commands need to be run as root.
+For better security, with some extra steps, you can run udp2raw as non-root.
+Check [this link](https://github.com/wangyu-/udp2raw-tunnel/wiki/run-udp2raw-as-non-root) for more info  )

 ###### Server Output:
 ![](images/output_server.PNG)
 ###### Client Output: